Jared Walsh: Los Angeles Angels

 On June 11, 2022, Walsh hit for the cycle against the New York Mets, becoming the 9th player in franchise history to do so.
 Walsh struggled offensively throughout 2022, batting .215/.269/.374 in 118 games.
 On August 25, he was diagnosed with thoracic outlet syndrome and placed on the 60-day injured list, officially ending his season.
 Angels hitting coach Jeremy Reed attributed Walsh's lack of offensive production to the injury, stating that he had been playing through it.
-On September 1, Walsh successfully underwent surgery with the expectation that he would be ready to play by the following year's spring training.
+On September 1, Walsh successfully underwent surgery with the expectation he would be ready to play by the following year's spring training.